F4163-Hakan/CLARUSWAY-REPOS/clarusway-full-stack-tr-12-22/react/projects/006-Movie-App/README.md

 - Before start you can watch these tutorials:
   - https://www.youtube.com/watch?v=9bXhf_TELP4
   - https://www.youtube.com/watch?v=vDT7EnUpEoo
-- Step 1 : Create React App using `npx create-react-app movie-app`
+- Step 1 : Create React App using `npx create-react-app movie-app` and install firebase `npm i firebase` / `yarn add firebase`

 - Step 2 : Signup `https://firebase.google.com/` and create new app in firebase.
   Firebase is a backed application development software that enables developers to develop iOS, Android and Web apps.
 It provides developers with a variety of tools and services to help them develop quality apps, grow their user base, and earn profit.
 It is built on Google’s infrastructure.
 Firebase offers a number of services, including: analytics,authentication, cloud messaging, realtime database, performance and test lab.
 Firebase is categorized as a NoSQL database program, which stores data in JSON-like documents.